will-shaw/ws-rainmeter/README.md

 ## Features

+Provides Document Symbols for sections and fields.

 Since there were no existing Rainmeter extensions for Visual Studio Code, I've created one (pretty basic for now) to help.
 Adds syntax highlighting for Rainmeter keywords, bangs, variables, and sections.

 ## Adds a few snippets for quick creation of:

-* Rainmeter section
+- Rainmeter section
-* Metadata section
+- Metadata section
-* Measures
+- Measures
   - Min/Max Value
   - Generic
   - IfConditions
   - IfAbove/Below/Equal
   - IfMatch Regexp
-* Meters
+- Meters
   - Image
   - Generic
-* MeterStyles
+- MeterStyles
-* SolidColor
+- SolidColor
   - RGBA
   - HEX

 I'll happily add PR's; or ideas/issues when I have time and depending on the content.